JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 6.1.2 - 11 Sep 2023
+    * Added support for multiple of the same ratelimiting type in the same rate limiter
+    * Fixed nullreference on rate limit error if no Retry-After header is returned

 * Version 6.1.1 - 04 Sep 2023
     * Fixes for json converters